concreteface/comic_finder/README.md

 The search field accepts several date formats.
 It will let you know if it doesn't like the one you choose.
 There are a couple examples as placeholders.
 It's just using Ruby's `Date.parse` so anything that works there will work here.

-All the information this app supplies is being scraped from [Comicbook Round Up](http://comicbookroundup.com/) so head on over there for more information.
+All the information this app supplies is being scraped from [Comicbook Round Up](http://comicbookroundup.com/) so head on over there if you want to know more about comics.

 Future development plans include *a lot* of styling, and some sort of user system to keep track of pull lists and/or favorites.